<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 3. Conduct a risk assessment

-4. Managed identified risks
+4. Manage identified risks

 5. Select the control objectives and controls to be implemented